 Jobless.
 Homeless.
 You can tack on car-less too.
-Usually when people say those words it is a negative because they have lost a job unexpectedly or have lost and cannot afford to own a home.
-For us it’s different, it’s a positive.
-We are taking a RTW career break.
-Make that a RTW life break.
+Usually, when people say those words it’s negative because they have lost a job unexpectedly or have lost and cannot afford to own a home.
+For us it’s different, it’s positive!
+We are taking an RTW career break.
+Make that an RTW life break.

 We have worked extremely hard to get to say those words and it hasn’t been easy.
 We executed a plan over a year ago that would put in motion a chain of events that would leave us to those words.
 Jobless, homeless, car-less and we couldn’t be happier.
 We had to be able to say those words in order to pursue our dream of traveling the World.